-Tawny D. Mack is in the Construction and Energy Practices of Smith, Gambrell & Russell, LLP.
+Tawny D. Mack is a Partner in the Construction and Energy practices of Smith, Gambrell & Russell, LLP.

 Ms. Mack is a full-service construction lawyer who assists clients across diverse industries, including energy, large-scale commercial, and infrastructure, with managing risk from initial project development to completion of the punch list and beyond.
 Ms. Mack counsels owners, developers, design professionals, general contractors, and subcontractors in all aspects of construction, including project planning and design, contracting, contract administration and delivery, claim analysis and prosecution, and dispute resolution.
 Ms. Mack’s background as both a litigator and a transactional lawyer enables her to excel at effectively negotiating contracts, project counseling, and, when needed, resolving disputes through mediation, litigation, and arbitration.

 Having litigated construction disputes since the beginning of her career, Ms. Mack protects clients’ interests in state and federal courts, arbitration, and mediation.
 She has successfully resolved a wide variety of claims, including professional negligence, defective design and construction, breach of contract, default and convenience terminations, differing site conditions, and delay and disruption.

 Ms. Mack also prepares and negotiates design and construction contracts of all varieties and project delivery methods, including engineering, procurement, and construction (EPC) agreements, general contractor, subcontractor, and construction management agreements, architectural and engineering agreements, and supply agreements.